top of page

 Teaching & Service

-In my teaching I combine flexibility with a highly structured course design in an effort to reduce the achievement gap and to improve learning outcomes across the board.
-I set my expectations high, but offer lots of skill-building workshops to provide my students with the tools they need to succeed.
-I use an assignment and assessment structure designed to provide plenty of opportunities for improvement, and my policies about due dates and attendance are flexible.
-I'm passionate about diversifying philosophy, about disability inclusion and accessibility, and about Wellness.
+In my teaching, I combine flexibility with a highly structured course design to reduce the achievement gap and improve learning outcomes across the board.
+I set high expectations and offer skill-building workshops to equip my students with the tools they need to succeed.
+My assignment and assessment structure provides ample opportunities for improvement, and my policies on due dates and attendance are flexible.
+I'm passionate about diversifying philosophy, promoting disability inclusion and accessibility, and fostering wellness.
 You can read more about my teaching experience, teaching philosophy, and service projects by clicking the buttons below.

 Tibetan Language

 From 2014 to 2017 I studied Tibetan language and Buddhist philosophy at the Library of Tibetan Works and Archives in Dharamsala, Northern India.
-In 2019, LTWA published a book of Tibetan Folk Tales that I co-translated with my teacher and friend, Nyima Dekyi la ("la" is a Tibetan suffix used after a name or a title to indicate respect).
-To learn more about Tibetan language, the book, and my reasons for studying Tibetan, click the button below.
+In 2019, LTWA published a book of Tibetan Folk Tales that I co-translated with my teacher and friend, Nyima Dekyi la.
+If you are interested in learning more about the Tibetan language, the book, and my reasons for studying Tibetan, click the button below.

 Picture of a tall snow-capped mountain with sunlight hitting the top.